 1. The "While We Are At It" Syndrome

 This is the #1 budget killer.
 You hire a builder to do the kitchen, but while the walls are open, you say, "While we are at it, can we just add some LED downlights to the hallway?
 And maybe replace that old window?"
 Every "small" addition is a formal contract variation that comes with high labor costs and builder margins.
+Read our guide to avoiding hidden costs in builder quotes to see how to prevent this.

 2. Bringing Old Houses up to Current Code